sjg20/u-boot-concept/doc/usage/fit/source_file_format.rst

 load
     load address, address size is determined by '#address-cells' property of the root node.
-    Mandatory for types: "firmware", and "kernel".
+    This is normally mandatory for types: "firmware", and "kernel".
+However if it omitted the bootloader may chose a suitable address.

 compatible
     compatible method for loading image.